-A hospital is a health-care facility that provides specialised medical and nursing care as well as medical supplies to patients.
+A hospital is a healthcare facility that provides specialized medical and nursing care as well as medical supplies to patients.
 The most well-known form of the hospital is the general hospital, which usually carries an emergency department to handle urgent health issues such as fire and accident victims, as well as medical emergencies.

-According to the hospital definition, a district hospital is usually the region's primary health-care facility, with a large number of intensive-care beds and extra beds for patients who need long-term care.
-Trauma centres, children's hospitals, rehabilitation hospitals, hospitals and seniors' (geriatric) hospitals for coping with particular medical conditions such as psychiatric care are also examples of specialised hospitals and several other disease categories.
-When opposed to general hospitals, specialised hospitals can help save money on health care.
-Based on the source of revenue, hospitals are categorised as general, specialised, or government.
+According to the hospital definition, a district hospital is usually the region's primary healthcare facility, with a large number of intensive-care beds and extra beds for patients who need long-term care.
+Trauma centers, children's hospitals, rehabilitation hospitals, hospitals, and seniors' (geriatric) hospitals for coping with particular medical conditions such as psychiatric care are also examples of specialized hospitals and several other disease categories.
+When opposed to general hospitals, specialized hospitals can help save money on health care.
+Based on the source of revenue, hospitals are categorized as general, specialized, or government.

 A teaching hospital integrates patient care with medical students as well as nurse education.
 A clinic is a care facility that is smaller than that of a hospital.
-A hospital's departments (such as surgery and urgent care) and speciality units (such as cardiology) are diverse.
-Outpatient departments and chronic care centres are available at certain hospitals.
-A pathology, pharmacy, and radiology are examples of common support units.
+A hospital's departments (such as surgery and urgent care) and specialty units (such as cardiology) are diverse.
+Outpatient departments and chronic care centers are available at certain hospitals.
+Pathology, pharmacy, and radiology are examples of common support units.

-Below given are the details of different departments in hospital:-
+Below given are the details of different departments in the hospital:-

-Outpatient department (OPD), Surgical Department, Inpatient Service (IP), Nursing Department, Physical Medicine, Paramedical Department, and Rehabilitation Department, Dietary Department, Pharmacy Department, Operation Theatre Complex (OT), Radiology Department (X-ray), and Non-professional Services are some of the departments located in hospitals.
+Outpatient department (OPD), Surgical department, Inpatient service (IP), Nursing department, Physical medicine, Paramedical department, and Rehabilitation department, Dietary department, Pharmacy department, Operation theater complex (OT), Radiology department (X-ray), and Non-professional services are some of the departments located in hospitals.

-A nursing department, led by a director of nursing or chief nursing officer, might exist in a hospital.
-Such a department has the responsibility of overseeing the hospital's clinical nursing practise, research, and regulation.
+A nursing department, led by a director of nursing or a chief nursing officer, might exist in a hospital.
+Such a department has the responsibility of overseeing the hospital's clinical nursing practice, research, and regulation.

 Numerous units also have nursing as well as a medical director who also acts as a supervisor for their subject areas.
 A medical director, for instance, is in charge of doctors and medical treatment in an intensive care nursery, whereas the nursing manager is in charge of both nurses and nursing healthcare.